chrisoffner/fu_alp4_notes/ALP4 notes.md

 ### Process generation with `fork()`

-The `fork()` system call, defined in the POSIX standard, creates a new address space in main memory in which an exact copy of the calling process resides.
+The `fork()` system call, defined in the POSIX standard, creates an exact copy of the calling process in a new address space in main memory.
 Both parent and child hold separate copies of all variables.

 The resulting processes can be distinguished by the distinct return values they receive from `fork()`: